 Don’t be desperate: segmentation helps with your reputation!
 By avoiding “Batch and Blast,” your customers are more likely to open your emails and less likely to ignore mailings or mark them as SPAM.
 Very basic segmentation can go a long way.

-Here are some basic segmentations to consider:
+Here are some basic segmentations to consider with targeted email marketing: